Last Updated: 18 June 2026

 Remuneration for employees, board members and other natural persons involved in the provision of Bitpace’s services may create a conflict of interest that encourages those persons to act against the interests of any of Bitpace’s clients or impair their abilities to fulfil their duties and responsibilities in an objective and independent manner.

-Therefore, Bitpace has adopted a remuneration structure that is balanced between fixed and variable components, so that the remuneration structure does not favour the interests of or its Connected Persons against the interests of any client, in both the short, medium and long term.
-This remuneration structure is based on both quantitative commercial criteria and qualitative criteria, reflecting compliance with applicable regulations, the fair treatment of Bitpace’s clients.
+Therefore, Bitpace has adopted a remuneration structure that is balanced between fixed and variable components, so that it does not favour the interests of its Connected Persons against the interests of any client, in both the short, medium and long term.
+This remuneration structure is based on both quantitative commercial criteria and qualitative criteria, reflecting compliance with applicable regulations and the fair treatment of Bitpace’s clients.

 Inducements

-In the provision of crypto asset services to clients, Bitpace may, from time to time, provide, accept or retain certain minor non-monetary benefits to or from third parties.
-Should this occur, it may give rise to potential conflicts of interest where such benefits could impair Bitpace’s obligation to act in the best interests of its clients.
+In providing our services to clients, Bitpace may, from time to time, provide, accept, or retain certain minor non-monetary benefits to or from third parties.
+Should this occur, it may give rise to potential conflicts of interest in which such benefits could impair Bitpace’s obligation to act in the best interests of its clients.
 As part of Bitpace’s regulatory responsibilities and with regard to fiduciary obligations it owes to clients, it is Bitpace’s policy to avoid providing, accepting or retaining any fee, commission or monetary benefit to or from third parties, apart from minor non-monetary benefits.
-To further minimise the risk of conflicts, Bitpace has adopted a process for reporting Gifts and Entertainment as part of its Anti-Bribery and Corruption Policy.
+To further minimise the risk of conflicts, Bitpace has adopted a process for reporting Gifts and Entertainment under its Anti-Bribery and Corruption Policy.

 Ancillary activities